JuliaData/DataFrames.jl/docs/src/man/comparisons.md

 general rules in Julia in propagating `missing` values by default.
 If necessary, the `skipmissing` function can be used to remove missing data.

-In addition, pandas keeps original column name after performing an analytic function.
+In addition, pandas keeps the original column name after applying a function.
 DataFrames.jl appends a suffix to the column name by default.
 To keep it simple, the examples above do not synchronize the column names between pandas and DataFrames.jl.